pcarrier/srv.us/README.md

 If you forget the syntax, `ssh srv.us` prints an example.

-URLs are stable for a given SSH key and number (1 and 2 in examples), with no risk of collision, the assigned subdomain being the first 16 bytes of their SHA-256 in base32.
+URLs outside [the GitHub and GitLab subdomains](#github--gitlab-subdomains) are derived from the SSH key and number (1 and 2 in examples).

 ### Staying up